Corredor1230/PeriodSplitter/README.md

 ## Analysis Pipeline

 The `Analyzer` class processes an audio file in a sequential, multi-stage pipeline.
 Each stage's output feeds into the next, allowing for a highly detailed and accurate analysis.
+Steps can also be turned off in which case their results will be replaced by default behaviors.
+Although this will yield less-detailed results, it will speed up performance significantly.

 1.  **Pitch Analysis (`PitchFinder`)**
     * The `PitchFinder` first analyzes the signal to determine a single, representative fundamental frequency ($f_0$) for the entire file.
     * This $f_0$ is used to guide the subsequent period and harmonic analysis stages.

 2.  **Period Analysis (`PeriodCutter`)**
-    * Instead of using a standard, fixed-size STFT, Sitrano segments the audio based on pitch periods.
+    * Instead of using a standard, fixed-size STFT, SIHAT segments the audio based on pitch periods.
     * It uses the `CorrelationSettings` (e.g., `transientRms`, `tFactor`) to detect and isolate transients, focusing the analysis on the stable, periodic portions of the sound.
     * The output is a list of sample indices (`sampleList`) marking the beginning of each valid analysis frame.
+    * Standard FFT analysis is also possible using a different FFT window strategy.

 3.  **Overtone Analysis (`OvertoneFinder`)**
     * This stage determines *what* to track.
 It analyzes an initial segment of the audio (defined by `overtoneStart`) to identify the most prominent overtones (partials).